karx/karx.github.io/ESP/ESP-eye/README.md

 * Knowledge Transfer/Integrate

 Akriya Technologies proposes to design and develop this module, with ESP32 using ov7670 output on Serial at 3fps.
 This activity will require 2 weeks.
-The estimated cost for this activity would be 50 thousand INR plus additional charges including travel, server rental and hardware costs.
+The estimated cost for this activity would be xxx INR plus additional charges including travel, server rental and hardware costs.

 The Value Proposition of using Akriya Technologies for this project are: